Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 # Cane - Categorical Attribute traNsformation Environment
 [![Downloads](https://pepy.tech/badge/cane)](https://pepy.tech/project/cane) [![Downloads](https://pepy.tech/badge/cane/month)](https://pepy.tech/project/cane) [![Downloads](https://pepy.tech/badge/cane/week)](https://pepy.tech/project/cane)

 CANE is a simpler but powerful preprocessing method for machine learning.

-At the moment offers 3 preprocessing methods:
+At the moment offers some preprocessing methods:

 --> The Percentage Categorical Pruned (PCP) merges all least frequent levels (summing up to "perc" percent) into a single level as presented in (<https://doi.org/10.1109/IJCNN.2019.8851888>), which, for example, can be "Others" category.
 It can be useful when dealing with several amounts of categorical information (e.g., city data).